rockroman/PP3_The_Coach/README.md

 #### go again

-- user is returned back to create team and his previous result is cleared from the database
+- user is returned back to create a team and his previous result is cleared from the database